precap/dcc-ex.github.io/docs/ex-installer/managing-config-files.rst

 Any app that can edit plain text files can be used.

-* Create a folder to store the files.
-This *MUST NOT* be inside the folders created by the installer.
+* Create or select a folder to store the files.   :dcc-ex-red-italic:`This MUST NOT be inside any of the folders created by the installer.``
-* Copy `config-sample.h` from github of the |EX-I| install folders.
+* Copy `config-sample.h` from github or the |EX-I| install folders.
 * Rename `config-sample.h` to `config.h` and edit as needed
 * If needed, create `myAutomation.h` and edit as needed
 * If needed, create `mySetup.h` and edit as needed
-* Run |EX-I| following the instructions
+* Run |EX-I| following the instructions.
-* On the **'Select EX-CommandStation version'** select the version you wish to install
+* On the **'Select EX-CommandStation version'** select the version you wish to install.
 * Then select `Use my existing config files` and locate the files you saved as a backup previously, and select any of the files you backed up.
 (Even though you select only one file, all the files will be included.)
 * Then click :guilabel:`Advanced Config`
 * Continue to the **'Load Configuration'** screen and load the software

-If you had previously used the Arduino IDE of VSC to create custom config files, you can use these files, from where you originally created them or copy them to a separate folder.
+If you had previously used the Arduino IDE or VSC to create custom config files, you can use these files, either from where you originally created them, or you can copy them to a separate folder. :dcc-ex-red-italic:`As long as that folder IS NOT inside any of the folders created by the installer.`